s4weng/Autonomous-Racecar-Driver/README.md

 LOG
 - Aug 15th
 First promising run.
 Can stay on the road for about 5-10 seconds depending on the track before it veers off the road and crashes.
 Has a tendency to swerve to the lanes repeatedly; need to alter input data so that it goes straight even if it's just slightly off the middle of the road.
 Speedometer OCR may need updating too, mispredictions for 0 as 8 makes acceleration and braking incorrect at times.

+- Aug 16th
+Test run 4 about to begin; gradient descent iterations showed promising values with over 98% accuracy on test data.